socketry/falcon/guides/deployment/readme.md

 ## Falcon Serve

-`falcon serve` is not designed for deployment.
-Do not use it for deployment.
+`falcon serve` is not designed for deployment because the command line interface is not guaranteed to be stable nor does it expose every possible configuration option.

 ## Falcon Hosts

-`falcon host` is designed for deployment.
+`falcon host` is designed for deployment, and is the recommended way to deploy Falcon in production.
+It exposes a well defined interface for configuring services (web applications, job servers, etc).

 ### Configuration